 Though it was meant to be a positive message, I later realized that if my brother had lived, I would not have been born.

-We need to end the fairytale that every child was supposed to be born.
+We need to end the fairytale that every child that was conceived was meant to be cconceived.

 None of us alive today, of any color, should have been born, but here we are, with life owing us nothing.

 Now let’s step into Black America.
 Today’s true African-Americans exist because of slavery.
 George W. Carver, Frederick Douglass, Harriet Tubman, MLK, Oprah Winfrey, Maxine Waters, Lena Horne and Michelle Obama could never have been born unless their ancestors had been sold to white slave traders by rival African tribes or by Muslim traders selling human flesh.

 Most of these folks with unfortunate pasts, they know that they couldn’t exist unless someone else had done something.
 Something wrong.

 They are the result of someone else’s sin, large or small.
 This makes some of them feel illegitimate, right?